Virakal/WoWThon/README.md

 The module can then be imported using `import wowthon`.

 The first step is usually to create a new WoWAPI object.
-A WoWAPI object provifes a connection point for retrieving data from the Blizzard servers along with several useful static methods.
+A WoWAPI object provides a connection point for retrieving data from the Blizzard servers along with several useful static methods.
 An API is defined for an individual realm.
 To create one for my home realm: